teebrooke/UCLA_Spring_2019/What_you_should_know_from_lecture/Week4_Monday.md

 fi     # $String is Not null.

 ```
-#### In class exercise:
+#### In class exercises:

-__Make a directory__ for todays class. cd into that directory
+__Make a directory__ for todays class. cd into that directory.

+__Copy__ all of your scripts and text files into `~/classdata/In_class/Week4/Monday`
-1. Write a script called cut_stuff_<your_initials>\_<your_partners_initials>.sh

-2. You script needs to include the following:
+1. Write a script called <your initials>cut_stuff.sh .
+Your script needs to include the following:
   * comments on usage
   * It must take an input file, a delimiter, the column to be printed, and an output file as arguments.
 For example:
-  `$ sh cut_stuff_EC_DC.sh ~/classdata/Homework_data/data-shell/data/amino-acids.txt : 1 cut_stuff_EC_DC_out.sh`
+  `$ sh cut_stuff_EC.sh ~/classdata/Homework_data/data-shell/data/amino-acids.txt : 1 cut_stuff_EC_DC_out.sh`

   * It must cut the text file at the first argument keep the text in the column indicated by the second argument and print that column to a new folder.
   __Hint__ see line 171-177 of Week 2 Wednesday.

-3. Copy or move the script to `~/classdata/In_class/Week3/my_first_scripts_for_PCEEB`

-4. Take the for loop that you used in class to print the colors of the rainbow (as is) and make a script that runs that for loop, then takes that output file and generates another output file that has the colors printed in reverse order.
+2. Take the for loop that you used in class to print the colors of the rainbow (as is) and make a script called <your_initials>rainbow1.sh that runs that for loop, then takes that output file and generates another output file that has the colors printed in reverse order.

-5. Write and comment a script that takes the for loop that you used in class to print the colors of the rainbow (as is) and if the color is equal to blue print sky, for every other color print fire.
+3. Write and comment a script called <your_initials>rainbow2.sh that takes the for loop that you used in class to print the colors of the rainbow (as is) and if the color is equal to blue print sky, for every other color print fire.
 Save this script as color.sh .
 The output should be as follows:
 ```
 red
 fire